 'Reference costs are the average unit cost to the NHS of providing defined services to NHS patients in England in a given financial year.
 They show how NHS providers spend money to provide health care to patients.'
-We have drawn on NHS Improvement, Reference Costs 2017/2018 to report on the NHS reference costs for selected drug or alcohol services.
-All costs have been uprated to 2018/2019 prices using the NHS cost inflation index.
+We have drawn on NHS Improvement, Reference Costs 2018/2019 to report on the NHS reference costs for selected drug or alcohol services.
+All costs have been uprated to 2019/2020 prices using the NHS cost inflation index.
 Please note the source costs no longer include figures for lower and upper quartiles.

 In this schema, only individual services with more than ten data submissions have been included, but weighted costs have been provided for service groups which do include services with fewer than ten submissions.
+Carbon emissions costs were unavailable this year due to staff shortages.
+Figures for children and adolescents have been removed as too few submissions.